oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 ![Open object details for index.html](./images/index-details.png "")

-2. Grab the URL and paste into a new tab in the browser.
+2. Grab the URL for the object and paste into a new tab in the browser.

 ![copy url for index.html](./images/react-url.png "")